ncoghlan/misc/notes/python3/enum_creation.rst

 The question of whether or not to allow aliasing by default was a close-run thing, eventually decided by Guido opting for easier support for POSIX and IETF standards (which often include aliases) over easier detection of typos when entering values directly.
-I don't believe this is a decision we have to make (we can have both), so it's something I `plan to revisit
+Now that we're using a custom namespace while executing the class body, I don't believe this is a decision we have to make (we can have both), so it's something I `plan to revisit
 <http://bugs.python.org/issue17959>`_ after the initial PEP implementation
 is incorporated, but before Python 3.4 is released.